Vizio Subwoofer Pairing to Phone: Easy Sync Guide

 • Phone Confirmation: Your phone’s Bluetooth settings will show your Vizio soundbar listed under ‘Paired Devices’ or ‘My Devices’ with a status of ‘Connected.’

-Troubleshooting Common Pairing Issues
+Troubleshooting Common Pairing Issues for Vizio Subwoofer Pairing to Phone

 1. Interference and Obstacles